Racket (sports equipment): Tennis

 In the early 1980s, "graphite" (carbon fibre) composites were introduced, and other materials were added to the composite, including ceramics, glass fibre, boron, and titanium.
 Some of the earliest models typically had 20% or more fiberglass, to make them more flexible.
 Stiff rackets were typically not preferred by most players because of their familiarity with the comfortable softness of wood.
 These early models tended to be very flexible and not very powerful, although they were a power upgrade over wood and metal rackets.
-Wilson created the Jack Kramer Pro Staff, the graphite version of the wood racket of the same name extremely popular in the late 70's and early 80's.
+Wilson created the Jack Kramer Pro Staff, the graphite version of the wood racket of the same name extremely popular in the late 70s and early 80s.
 This was the origin of the extremely influential Wilson Pro Staff 85.
 Chris Evert's first graphite racket was this Jack Kramer version, which had 20% fiberglass.
 It was not a market success and she, along with everyone else, quickly replaced it with the stiffer Pro Staff 85, which had 20% kevlar.
 It used the same mold and had the same braided graphite, but offered a very noticeable improvement in power.
 The very popular Prince original graphite, an oversize in its most popular form, was also quite influential and used by many pros, especially as juniors.
 Jennifer Capriati and Monica Seles, for instance, used the Prince graphite to contest their influential Wimbledon match in 1991 that has often been hailed as the beginning of the power baselining game in the WTA, although that claim is somewhat hyperbolic and is, in large part, due to the mistaken impression that the players were hitting much harder when, in fact, the rackets were more powerful.
 However, the very large head size, when compared with the midsize and, especially, the old "standard" size, made it easier to produce power.
 The racket also had an open string pattern.
 The Prince "original" graphite name is rather a misnomer, as it went through some significant design adjustments over its lifetime.
 For instance, the truly original model had a reverse teardrop head shape, something no subsequent versions had.
 Stiffer composite rackets, when compared with the first and second generations of graphite composites, are the contemporary standard.
 The last wooden racket used at Wimbledon appeared in 1987, long after they were abandoned by practically all professionals.
 Borg tried to stage a comeback with his standard wood racket, after his premature retirement, but it quickly ended in failure, as the standard wood was no match when placed against a stiff midplus graphite.
 It is also commonly argued that Chris Evert would have been able to beat Martina Navratilova during the latter's most dominant period if she had switched from her wood racket years sooner.
 Additionally, the last influential wooden racket, the Prince Woodie, had layers of graphite to increase its stiffness and was an oversize.
 It was used by Tommy Haas, Gabriela Sabatini, and quite a few others.
 It offered very little power but did offer much more surface area than a standard-size wooden frame.
 Sabatini found it helpful, as compared with smaller rackets, due to her production of heavy topspin.
 The only woman to beat Martina Navratilova in 1984, Kathleen Horvath, used the Prince Woodie, one of only six losses Navratilova suffered in a three-year stretch involving 260 matches.